dqops/dqo/docs/examples/pii-valid-usa-zipcode-percent.md

-# Valid USA zipcode percent
+# Percentage of valid USA zipcodes

 Verifies that the percentage of valid USA zip code in a column does not exceed the minimum accepted percentage.